 Bank Balance Sheet: Assets, Liabilities, and Bank Capital

 A balance sheet (aka statement of condition, statement of financial position) is a financial report that shows the value of a company's assets, liabilities, and owner's equity on a specific date, usually at the end of an accounting period, such as a quarter or a year.
 An asset is anything that can be sold for value.
 A liability is an obligation that must eventually be paid, and, hence, it is a claim on assets.
-The owner's equity in a bank is often referred to as bank capital, which is what is left when all assets have been sold and all liabilities have been paid.
+The owner's equity in a bank is often called bank capital, what is left when all assets have been sold and all liabilities have been paid.
 The relationship of the assets, liabilities, and owner's equity of a bank is shown by the following equation:

 Bank Assets = Bank Liabilities + Bank Capital